mohamedsayed77/alx-system_engineering-devops/0x00-shell_basics/README.md

 "rm tmp/my_first_directory" Delete the file betty
 The file betty is in /tmp/my_first_directory"
-"rm -r /tmp/my_first_directory" Delete the directory my_first_directory that is in the /tmp directory" cd -  Write a script that changes the working directory to the previous one.
+"rm -r /tmp/my_first_directory" Delete the directory my_first_directory that is in the /tmp directory" cd -  Write a script that changes the working directory to the previous one ls -la . /boot lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.